 Juvenile Salmon Survey

-This research is performed by a specialized team of WSU Beach Watchers trained by scientists of the National Oceanographic and Atmospheric Administration (NOAA).
+This research is performed by a specialized team of volunteers trained by scientists of the National Oceanographic and Atmospheric Administration (NOAA).
 They use nets deployed from shore to seine juvenile salmon and other fish while also gathering data on water conditions.
 The team counts, identifies and measures each fish before releasing it back to the marine environment.
 They carry out this research in pocket estuaries and nearby shoreline areas of Island County in close collaboration with NOAA and the Skagit River Systems Cooperative (SRSC).

 In the past the team has seined at Elger Bay and English Boom County Park on Camano Island, and at Harrington and Race lagoons and Ala Spit on Whidbey Island.
 Currently they are gathering juvenile fish-use data at Cornet Bay on Whidbey Island in support of a joint habitat restoration project of the MRC and Deception Pass State Park.
 To learn more about this team's work, please see the studies listed below.